How to become a Dubrovnik local when staying at your Dubrovnik villa

-With Dubrovnik its always about the culture – Culture is a very wide term and sometimes it’s hard to identify every aspect of it but follow these steps and by the end of this article you will start thinking like a local too.
+With Dubrovnik it’s always about the culture – Culture is a very wide term and sometimes it’s hard to identify every aspect of it but follow these steps when on holiday at your Dubrovnik villa, and by the end of this article you will start thinking like a local too.

 NEVER say “ No”

 Especially at the dinner table.
-Trust me on this one – if you, by any chance say it, you will be ignored.
+Trust me on this one – if you, by any chance say ‘no thankyou’, you will be ignored.
 There is no way that you could ever have enough food on your plate or enough wine in your glass.
-You don’t like it? keep eating it you will love it! or they will annoy you until you do.. .
+You don’t like it?
+Keep eating it -you will love it (or they will annoy you until you do..).